-With eyes that communicated understanding and remorse, Hunter looked at his daddy and vulnerably confessed, “I’m sorry, Dad, I just really like attention…especially from you and mom.”
+With eyes that communicated understanding and remorse, Hunter looked at my husband and vulnerably confessed, “I’m sorry, Dad, I just really like attention…especially from you and mom.”

 A beautiful love moment followed.

 But that longing doesn’t stop at childhood.
 His words ring true in the heart of you and me too.
 Don’t they?
 Each of us wants to be loved.
-We all wear an invisible sign that says, “Please notice me!”
-“Tell me that I’m special.”
-“Tell me that I matter… that I’m valuable… that you appreciate me.”
+We all wear invisible signs that say things like, “Please notice me!”
+“Tell me I’m special.”
+“Tell me I matter… that I’m valuable… that you appreciate me.”
 “Show me that you love me…and really mean it!”

 “Long ago the Lord said to Israel: “I have loved you, my people, with an everlasting love.
 With unfailing love I have drawn you to myself.”
 (Jeremiah 31:3, NLT)

-This weekend we celebrate Mother’s Day, and for many this will be a joyous time.
-But for some, this holiday stings of an unfulfilled longing, a perceived inadequacy, a devastating loss, or a gaping heart wound.
+In spite of God’s love at times our hearts ache an unfulfilled longing, a perceived inadequacy, a devastating loss, or a gaping heart wound.
 Might I encourage each of you today?
 Whether you are a mother, a grandmother, a sister or a daughter.
 Whether you are single, married, widowed or divorced.
 Whether your loved ones value and cherish you or wound you with broken behavior, you are perfectly loved, known and cherished by God.